About This Series

 Several issues were released in 1913, the year that the Philadelphia, Denver, and San Francisco Mints produced two varieties of the Buffalo nickel.
-One variety shows the bison atop a mound, while the other shows the land beast standing on a plane.
+One variety shows the bison atop a mound, while the other shows the land beast standing on a plain.
 The words FIVE CENTS are inscribed on the mound on Variety 1 coins, while the denomination is expressed in a recessed area of the coin on Variety 2 pieces.

 Among the series' scarcest issues are the 1913-S Variety 1, 1913-D Variety 2, and 1913-S Variety 2 coins.
 Other semi keys include the 1914-D, 1915-S, and 1921-S, with several other dates ranking as substantially scarce particularly in the better circulated grades.
 Several error varieties are also popular with collectors, with the most important of these being the 1937-D 3-Legged variety.
 The 1936-D 3-1/2-Legged Buffalo nickel is another scarce favorite.
 The 1916 doubled die Buffalo nickel is a rare coin with six-figure prices in the mid-range uncirculated grades, while the 1918-D 8/7 overdate is a very scarce coin in any grade.

-sources of pricing before making a final determination of value.
+The prices listed in our database are intended to be used as an indication only.
+Users are strongly encouraged to seek multiple sources of pricing before making a final determination of value.
 CDN Publishing is not responsible for typographical or database-related errors.
 Your use of this site indicates full acceptance of these terms.